 When women are beginning to think about getting pregnant, many of them will ask their ob-gyn’s: “I’m planning to get pregnant in a few months.
 Is there anything that I should be doing now to prepare?”
 And, to our dismay, many ob-gyn’s will say “Not really...except starting your prenatal vitamins.”

-We couldn’t disagree more vehemently.
-Anything that improves your health also improves your fertility.
+Anything that improves your health also improves your fertility and pregnancy outcomes.
 Cleaning up your diet, detoxing your home, making movement a priority, moderating your stress levels and sleeping soundly - all of these things absolutely have an impact on your ability to both conceive and carry a baby to term.

 Conception is a miraculous thing, but it is also very tenuous.
 A lot of successive things need to go right in order to make a baby.

-And then that egg needs to have the sustenance and wherewithal to wait for her Prince Charming (i.e. the sperm)
+- And then that egg needs to have the sustenance and wherewithal to wait for the sperm

 For the fertilized egg: